This post may contain affiliate links which won’t change your price but will share some commission.

 Step 2: Once done, cover it with the big bowl and let it rest for about 20-30 minutes

-Step 3: Roll the dough until thin (like pasta) and using either cookie cutter or large wine glass cut the circles; place 1 teaspoon of the fling in the middle of the circle, wet one half of the circle and then seal it together;
+Step 3: Roll the dough until thin (like pasta) and using either a cookie cutter or a large wine glass cut the circles; place 1 teaspoon of the fling in the middle of the circle, wet one half of the circle, and then seal it together;

 Step 5: OPTIONAL: If you want to fry them as I did here, use 1 tablespoon of oil or ghee and fry pierogi on each side until golden brown.
 It’s best to dry them first before frying so they don’t splash.

 For the pierogi toppings:

 While this tradition mentioned above is alive, I no longer abide by the “no meat” on Christmas Eve mandate.
 So, often I sprinkle my pierogi with a little bit of chopped bacon, and likewise, I use sausage in my hunter’s stew.
 But I know that a lot of people are still very strict about this requirement.